Miel Bredouw: Career

 In 2019, a short video Bredouw had created in 2016 which featured her singing the lyrics to Three 6 Mafia's song "Slob on My Knob" to the tune of "Carol of the Bells" was posted by pop culture blog Barstool Sports without crediting her.
 After she lodged a DMCA claim, Barstool Sports offered her a $50 gift card to retract it.
 After she did not respond to further offers, including one for $2,000, as well as hundreds of messages from Barstool Sports-related accounts, the company filed a counter-notice which would force her to take legal action if she wanted the company to stop using her videos.
 After widespread condemnation for its actions, Barstool Sports removed all of Bredouw's content from its accounts, as well as deleting over 60,000 posts from its Twitter account and over 1,000 posts from its Instagram account.

 Bredouw debuted as a musician in 2020, releasing her singles "Must Be Fine" and "I'll Be Holding" in July.
 These were followed by her debut album Tourist Season, which was produced by her brother Henri.
 The album was created over a month and a half during mid-2019 in her parents' barn.
 The seven tracks on the album each represent a different emotion associated with the break-up of a relationship.

+Following the album's release, Bredouw took an extended hiatus.
+She returned in early 2023, and released the single "Call You Out" on April 20.
+By the end of the year, however, Bredouw had again exited public life.
+Her only remaining online presence as of May 2025 is her Patreon account, on which she delivers monthly playlists dubbed "Made You A Mixtape" to her backers.